digitalepidemiologylab/covid-twitter-bert/installing_VM.md

 Open browser: http://localhost:8881.
 An alternative way of doing this is through the Google Console, and connect to the model-dirs in the bucket

-## Update tf-nightly
-In this software we are running tf-nightly.
-In the future tensorflow 2.2 will most likely work.
-When using tf-nightly it is important that the VM and the TPUs are running the same versions.
-This command updates to latest version of tf-nighly on the VMs

-> pip install tf-nightly --upgrade